hetznercloud/cli/docs/reference/hcloud_network_remove-subnet.md

 ## hcloud network remove-subnet

-Remove a subnet from a network
+Remove a subnet from a Network

 ```
 hcloud network remove-subnet --ip-range <ip-range> <network>